stuxnet999/MemLabs/README.md

 Email your solution to memlabs.submit@gmail.com

-If the solution is correct, then the participant will recieve a confirmation mail.
+If the solution is correct, then the participant will receive a confirmation mail.

 ## **Feedback & Suggestions**

-I'd really love the community's feedback regarding these labs.
+I'd love the community's feedback regarding these labs.
 Any suggestions or improvements are always welcome.
 Please email it to me.

 ## **Resources**